bjaylearnings/SmartHotel360-Website/README.md

 # **This project is retired, archived, and no longer supported.
-You are welcome to continue to use and fork the repository.**
+You are welcome to continue to use and fork the repository.
+Testing Integrating GitHub with Azure Boards**

 ## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls